daduskacpokus/rails-skell/README.md

   database: myapp_test
 ```

+Finally, you need to create the database.
+In another terminal, run:

+`docker-compose run web rake db:create`

-You can now boot the app with `docker-compose up`
+You can now boot the app with:

+`docker-compose up`